 Social Security Disability SSI - Retroactive Benefits Vs Back Pay Benefits

 As with all disability benefits, retroactive benefits are based upon the date of filing and the established date of onset of disability.
 When a disability applicant files a disability claim, the filing date of their application determines possible retroactive benefit months, just as it determines how much total backpay a person may receive.

-For example, if an applicant has not been able to perform SGA (i.e. work at the SGA earnings level) for seventeen months or more due to their disabling impairment prior to the date they filed their disability application, they may receive twelve months of retroactive benefits...provided that they were disabled for that time period prior to their date of application.
+For example, if an applicant has not been able to perform SGA (i.e. work at the SGA earnings level) for seventeen months or more due to their disabling impairment prior to the date they filed their disability application, they may potentially receive twelve months of retroactive benefits...provided that they were disabled for that time period prior to their date of application.

-Why only twelve months?
-Social Security disability has a five-month waiting period for which they never pay month benefits that begins the month following the month of onset (unless the applicant became disabled on the first of the month) and ends five months later.
+Social Security Disability has a five-month waiting period for which they never pay month benefits that begins the month following the month of onset (unless the applicant became disabled on the first of the month) and ends five months later.

 Of course, Social Security must have medical evidence to establish that the applicant was disabled at least seventeen months previous to their disability filing date.
-Additionally, retroactive benefits can only be paid to disability applicants who are eligible for Social Security disability.
+Additionally, retroactive benefits can only be paid to disability applicants who are eligible for Social Security Disability.